Gard6n/IDK_HyprFiles/README.md

-# Hyprland_Dot_Files
 This is my personal dotfiles that I use for hyprland

 ## Programs
-Applications that the dotfiles are configured for
+> Applications that the dotfiles are configured for

 - waybar
 - nwg-display